Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Detergent

-Alternatively, a good bar of eco-friendly soap such as this one is perfect for washing your underwear in the sink.
+A good bar of eco-friendly soap, such as the Ethique Flash Multi-Purpose Cleaner is perfect for washing your underwear in the sink.

 Travel washing line